phillipclapham/neuroweaver/Quickstart.md

 Ever had a brilliant idea pop into your head in the shower or on a walk?
 That wasn’t random — it’s your mind’s **built-in** ability to generate insights when you’re not overthinking.

-Neuroweaver shows you how to:
+Neuroweaver unlocks your ability to:

 - Boost creativity without straining
 - Solve problems with less stress
 - Tap into effortless “flow” states
 - Enjoy mental exploration instead of struggling
 - Let new ideas spark naturally
+- Handle complex problems without feeling overwhelmed

 Think of it like learning to *surf* your own thoughts, rather than swimming against the current.